Partnering to Understand Long-Term Trends in Nonprofit Organization Activities and Needs

 The nonprofits participating in the Spring 2021 National Survey of Nonprofit Trends and Impacts will also be invited to participate in the Spring 2022 survey.
 Stay tuned for more information about that survey.
 If you are asked to participate in the survey, here is more information for your organization.

 Information for Nonprofits Invited to Participate in the Survey

 If your organization has been invited to participate in the National Survey of Nonprofit Trends and Impacts, please read the below information.

 COMMITMENT: By asking you to participate in the survey, we hope you will commit to helping us understand your organization’s story and how it has changed over time.
-The survey will take about 30 minutes.
 Once or twice per year, we may also invite you to participate in short, web-based surveys to capture changes over time and continue learning about the important work your organization does.
 To keep surveys brief, we may collect additional information about your organization from publicly available sources, like the Internal Revenue Service Forms 990 your organization has filed.

 CONFIDENTIALITY: None of the publicly available materials produced from the survey will include the names of participants or their organizations.
 We will summarize information to tell nonprofits’ stories from different angles while protecting the identities of participating organizations.
 The information you provide will be housed in a secure database.
-Deidentified data (i.e., data without information that could be used to identify you or your organization) will be made available for noncommercial research through a Creative Commons license.
+Deidentified data (i.e., data without information that could be used to identify you or your organization) will be made available for noncommercial research through a public use data file.
 Identifiable data files, protected in a secure database, will only be made available to researchers who can demonstrate they can maintain the same confidentiality standards.